gs27304/My_expense_tracker/README.md

 4. Add the following **Environment Variable** in the Vercel dashboard:
    - `VITE_API_URL`: Your Railway backend domain (e.g., `https://backend-production.up.railway.app`).
 5. Deploy!
 Vercel will automatically read the `vercel.json` included in this repo to handle SPA routing.

+---

+##  Design Decisions

+- **MongoDB with Decimal128** was chosen to ensure accurate financial calculations.
+- **JWT Authentication** is used to securely manage user sessions.
+- **Idempotency Key Implementation** ensures that duplicate requests (due to retries, refresh, or double-click) do not create duplicate expense entries.
+- **Server-side filtering and sorting** ensures consistent and reliable data handling across clients.
+- **Separation of frontend and backend** allows independent deployment and scalability.

+---

+##  Idempotency & Reliability

+To handle real-world issues like:
+- Page refresh after submit
+- Multiple button clicks
+- Network retries

+This app uses an **idempotency key**:

+- Each expense request includes a unique key
+- Backend checks:
+  - If key exists → return existing record
+  - Else → create new record

+This guarantees:
+- No duplicate expenses
+- Safe retries
+- Consistent data

+---

+##  Trade-offs

+- Pagination is not implemented to keep the system simple
+- UI styling is minimal to focus on correctness
+- No advanced analytics (like category breakdown)

+---

+##  Edge Cases Handled

+- Duplicate submissions
+- Page refresh after submit
+- Network retries
+- Invalid input validation
+- Unauthorized access

+---

+##  Key Highlights

+- Production-ready backend design
+- Clean and modular frontend architecture
+- Real-world reliability handling
+- Strong focus on data correctness

+---

+##

+**Gajendra Singh**
+ECE @ IIITDM Jabalpur

+---